The B2B Manufacturing Marketing Guide

 But to achieve all this, manufacturers need a market-oriented rather than a service-oriented approach.
 They need a customer-first marketing strategy.

-For many companies, this requires a complete sea-change in thinking about the role of marketing in their organisation - where marketers are deeply involved in:
+For many companies, this requires a complete sea-change in thinking about the role of marketing in their organisation.

 Building a growth-driven manufacturing marketing strategy